 Practical environmental courses, for example on identification, surveying or conservation of species are offered by organisations such as the Field Studies Council (FSC).
 Mentoring and coaching courses, which might be useful for working with volunteers, are available from a variety of course providers.

-For most environmental education posts, continuous professional development (CPD) is seen as an essential part of the job.
+For most environmental education posts, continuing professional development (CPD) is seen as an essential part of the job.
 Training needs may be identified as part of an appraisal process but it's likely that you'll be responsible for managing and arranging your own training.
 Attending relevant conferences is also an effective way of keeping up to date with current issues and refreshing your knowledge.

 Career prospects